dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 "-out_fcst_thresh" option.

-STAT-Analysis does have the ability to filter MPR lat/lon locations using... - the "-mask_poly" option for a lat/lon polyline - the "-mask_grid" option to define a retention grid.
+STAT-Analysis does have the ability to filter MPR lat/lon locations using the "-mask_poly" option for a lat/lon polyline and the "-mask_grid" option to define a retention grid.

 However, there is currently no "-mask_sid" option.